TAPS Working Group

 more closely matches the way applications use the network.
 A

-message-based abstraction provides many benefits, such as:
+Message-based abstraction provides many benefits, such as:

 * providing additional information to the Protocol Stack;